rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####Scale

 In terms of data scale, the dataset is reasonably large.
 For example, below is a sub-set of the data with all abundance values discretized.
 Each column is a unique identified species and each row is a unique sample.
 Colums are rows are sorted the sum.
 This is ~1 million measurments.
-The challenge is to first examine whether that it is useful and, if so, organize it so that browsing is intutive.
+The challenge is to first examine whether the data are useful and, if so, organize the data so that extracting insights is possible.

 <div class="imgcap">
 <img src="/assets/Infectome_1_1.jpg" width="50%">